Skip to main content

 If visiting Indian friends settled in China as permanent residents, their Chinese permanent residence permit (居留许可) replaces the Chinese national ID requirement

 All documents must be in English.
 Arabic documents should be accompanied by a certified English translation.
-OraVisa reviews the complete document set for Indian passport holders before CVASC submission, including verifying that bank statements are bank-stamped and that the application form is correctly printed double-sided.
+OraVisa reviews the complete document set for Indian passport holders before CVASC submission, including verifying that bank statements are bank-stamped and that the online application form is correctly completed and printed.

 A particularly common issue for Indian nationals in Dubai is the bank statement requirement.
 Many Indian expats maintain accounts at both UAE banks and Indian banks (for remittances to family).
 The CVASC Dubai requires UAE bank statements for Dubai-based applications — Indian bank account statements are not sufficient on their own.
 If you want to demonstrate additional funds, include UAE bank statements as the primary financial document.